alessastern/notebook/README.md

 4. REGISTRATION (/registration) - can be reached from dropdown menu from the header, from homepage, from login form page.
 Allows to register a new user using API, checks if passwords are matching and logs user in immediately after the signup is successful.

-5. LOGIN ('/login) - login page for existing user, allows to log in into the app.
+5. LOGIN ('/login) - login page for existing users, allows to log in into the app.
+Can be reached from homepage, header, also user is redirected here every time they try to access private routes without being logged.